protwis/gpcrdb_data/docs/structures.rst

 With every database update GPCRdb builds a homology model repository containing models for every human GPCR in three different activation states (inactive, intermediate, active).
 Class T is based on class A and class B2 is based on class B1.
 The models are created based on the GPCRdb homology modeling pipeline (`Pándy-Szekeres et al. 2018`_) that utilizes an automated chimeric modeling approach.
 For every model a single main template is selected and atomic coordinates from alternative local templates are swapped-in for sections of the model where either the main template is missing coordinates or the algorithm predicts a better template based on multiple criteria.
 These affect helix ends, loops, H8 and structural anomalies like bulges and constrictions.
 Furthermore, an in-house rotamer library is applied for side-chains where there is a mismatch between the modeled receptor and the template.
 The newest version of the homology models can be found on the Structure models page (`gpcrdb.org/structure/homology_models`_) where users can download the older versions as well from the Archive.

 .. _Pándy-Szekeres et al. 2018: https://doi.org/10.1093/NAR/GKX1109
 .. _gpcrdb.org/structure/homology_models: https://gpcrdb.org/structure/homology_models

-Structure model statistics
+Structure model validation
 --------------------------

 To assess GPCRdb homology models we provide root-mean-square deviation (RMSD) calculations between the first published experimental structure of a receptor and the latest GPCRdb model before that publish date.
 The model is in the same activation state as the experimental structure.
 After a structure is released, manually annotated structural data is added to GPCRdb with the next release.
 In some cases, there is a delay between the manual annotation and the release of the structure; therefore, some model versions can have a later date than the publication date of the modeled structure; however, these do not contain any information from the modeled structure.

 For such structural comparisons the superpositioning method is key.
 The GPCRdb RMSD calculation workflow employs a sequence-dependent comparison where atoms that are missing from either the structure or the model are excluded and only the 7-transmembrane (7TM) backbone atoms (N, CA, C) determined by GPCRdb sequence alignments are used for the superpositioning.
 All RMSD calculations, which are also sequence-dependent, are carried out from this superpositioned state.
-For loop segment RMSD scores this makes it possible to factor in not only the structural characteristics of the loop but also its position relative to the 7TM bundle.
-Futhermore, different properties of the models can be assessed based on which atoms we select for the RMSD calculations.
+For loop segment RMSD scores, this makes it possible to factor in not only the structural characteristics of the loop but also its position relative to the 7TM bundle.
+Furthermore, different properties of the models can be assessed based on which atoms we select for the RMSD calculations.
 The RMSD calculations themselves were done with the following python code:

 .. highlight:: python